Financial & Well-Being Advice

 - Other helpful tips include encouraging them to cook their own food instead of going for the more expensive take-away option and, where possible, source books in the MIC Library as opposed to buying their own copy.

 MIC’s International Office administers Federal Aid and private study loans to eligible students from the USA studying at Mary Immaculate College.
-For further details on various funding options, please click here.
+Click here for further details on various funding options.

 As the representative body of the students of MIC, Mary I Students’ Union (MISU) helps to make College life easier and is the place to go for any student who needs support, advice or help with any aspect of College.
 If a student is worried about money or the financial aspects of college, they can call to MISU.
 MISU has offices on both campuses and it is a good place to start if you have any concerns.
 If you are under severe financial hardship while in college, we encourage you to make contact with the MISU President or Vice-President or Maura Moore (Access & Disability Officer) on the Limerick Campus or Paula Hourigan (Senior Academic Administrator) on the Thurles Campus.